Joy0805/CS634_Final_Project/README.md

 - Define the number of images need to learn and predict in each epoch

 ## Step 4 - Define convolution neural networks
-- Define the normalization function of the neural networks
+- Define the normalization function of the neural networks(keras.layers.BatchNormalization)
-- Define The hidden layer of the activation function of the neural networks
+- Define The hidden layer of the activation function of the neural networks(keras.layers.LeakyReLU)
-- Define The convolution layer of the neural networks
+- Define The convolution layer of the neural networks(keras.layers.Conv2D)
-- Define the normalization and max pooling function of neural networks to reduce feature dimensions and avoid over-fitting
+- Define the normalization and max pooling function of neural networks to reduce feature dimensions and avoid over-fitting(keras.layers.MaxPool2D)
 - Define the channels, blocks and depth of the neural networks

 ## Step 5 - Learning by applying convolution neural networks
+- Define the jaccard loss function
+- Define the iou function
+- Create network and compiler by using channels=4, n_blocks=2 and depth=2
+- Define cosine learning rate
+- Create train and validation generators and record the validation results

 ## Step 6 - Show prediction performance epoch by epoch
 - Calculate the value of jaccard loss function